icopy-site/awesome/docs/awesome/awesome-falsehood.md

 - [More Falsehoods about Time](http://infiniteundo.com/post/25509354022/more-falsehoods-programmers-believe-about-time) - Part.
 2 of the article above.
 - [Falsehoods about Time and Time Zones](https://www.creativedeletion.com/2015/01/28/falsehoods-programmers-date-time-zones.html) - Another takes on time-related falsehoods, with an emphasis on time zones.
 - [Critique of Falsehoods about Time](https://gist.github.com/thanatos/eee17100476a336a711e) - Takes on the first article above and provides an explanation of each falsehood, with more context and external resources.
-- [Falsehoods about Unix Time](https://alexwlchan.net/2019/05/falsehoods-programmers-believe-about-unix-time/) - Mind the leap second\!
+- [Falsehoods about Unix Time](https://alexwlchan.net/2019/05/falsehoods-programmers-believe-about-unix-time/) - Mind the leap second!
 - [Falsehoods about Time Zones](https://www.zainrizvi.io/blog/falsehoods-programmers-believe-about-time-zones/) - Has some nice points regarding the edge-cases of DST transitions.
 - [Your Calendrical Fallacy Is Thinking…](http://yourcalendricalfallacyis.com) - List covering intercalation and cultural influence, made by a community of iOS and macOS developers.
 - [Time Zone Database](https://www.iana.org/time-zones) - Code and data that represent the history of local time for many representative locations around the globe.